 Just a quick note, we have tried to give you the “big picture” here – this is not an exhaustive overview of everything related to digital marketing.

-But now that you know the basics, you are better equipped to take decisions regarding improving your digital reach.
+But now that you know the basics, you are better equipped to make decisions regarding improving your digital reach.
 Feeling a bit overwhelmed?
-Speak with a professional to see how you can get started with digital marketing for your business.
+Contact us to see how you can get started with digital marketing for your business.